GamerDuck123/Removed-Features-Readded/README.md

 ☑ Mobs run away when a creeper explodes, this is a new gamerule called shouldMobsAvoidCreepers, enabled by default

-☑ Steve Mob (AI not implemented yet)
+☑ Steve Mob

-☑ ?Herobrine Mob?
-(AI not implemented yet)
+☑ Herobrine Mob

 ☑ Dirt Slab, its a dirt slab, can be crafted like any other slab, and used like any other slab.